Hexagram 3 · ䷂

 Difficulties pile up because the yielding rides improperly upon the hard, violating the natural order.

-Whoever hunts deer without a guide goes astray in the forest.
-The superior man understands the signs of the time and prefers to desist.
+Whoever hunts deer without the forester Only loses his way in the forest.
+The superior man understands the signs of the time And prefers to desist.
 To go on brings humiliation.

 Small Image